polifonia-project/patterns-knowledge-graph/README.md

 It will read the data (metadata in csv format, and pattern occurrences in pickle format) from `inputs/`.
 It will write out the knowledge graph to the `RDF` directory in `.ttl` files.

+## Testing locally

+You can run Blazegraph locally to test your Knowledge Graph.
+Download it from: `https://blazegraph.com/` and put it (e.g.) into a `/test` directory.

+# Deployment

 We then copy this to the Polifonia server https://polifonia.disi.unibo.it/fonn/sparql, which provides the data via a public SPARQL endpoint.
 We also provide some data stories via MELODY:

 * https://projects.dharc.unibo.it/melody/fonn/statistics_on_the_session_annotated_subset_and_meertens_tune_collections_mtcann_pattern_kg